-The primary reason to use 301 redirects is when your site or a page on your site has been moved, and you want to point the user to a new page instead.
+The primary reason to use a 301 redirect is when your site or a page on your site has been moved, and you want to point the user to a new page instead.

-– You need to create a redirect when you are planning on changing the permalinks of your post or page.
+It is also needed when you plan on changing the permalink of a post or page.

-It allows you to tell search engines and your user’s browser that the page they are trying to reach has been permanently moved to a new location.
+That’s why 301 redirects are very important.
+They allow you to tell search engines and your users that the page they are trying to reach has been permanently moved to a new location.

-This allows for all your old page’s traffic and backlink (SEO) strengths to be transferred on to the new page.
+This way, all your old page’s traffic and backlinks are transferred to the new page.

 Video Tutorial